Contraception

 It may be slightly more effective, particularly when taken between 3-5 days after sex.

-See a doctor urgently if you have any lower tummy pain or abnormal bleeding in the 2-6 weeks following the use of emergency contraception.
-These are the main symptoms of an ectopic pregnancy.
-Also, do a pregnancy test or see a doctor if your next due period is more than seven days late.
+If you have any lower tummy pain or abnormal bleeding in the 2-6 weeks following the use of emergency contraception, there may be chances that you have an ectopic pregnancy.
+Consult your doctor urgently in such a situation.
+Also, do a pregnancy test if your next due period is more than seven days late.